China (1943 film): Shooting

 Filming started 27 October 1942.
 In December Hedda Hopper wrote in her gossip column "wonder why so many battles between producer, director, Loretta Young and Alan Ladd on China?
 Could it be a bad story?
 Could be..."

 Loretta Young later said she objected to a scene where her character had to condone the suicide of one of the Chinese girls as she would not "propagandize suicide as the answer to anything".
 (Young was a devout Catholic.)
 She claimed Farrow and Paramount's head of production Buddy de Sylva agreed to cut the scene, but it reappeared in the script during production.
 Young refused once more and threatened to leave the film.
 The scene was not shot.

 Young also admitted she had difficulties with Alan Ladd.
 "He was a whiner and I hate that...
 Any man who calls for his agent every time he doesn't get his own way and his agent happens to be his wife (Sue Carol) there is something radically wrong.
 The last little thing that would happen, he'd be on the phone saying, 'Sue, you'd better get over here and straighten this out."

 "I don't remember hearing him laugh, or ever seeing him laugh", said Young.
 "Everything that concerned him was very serious."

 China was the third war film in a row John Farrow had directed after being discharged from the Canadian navy.
 Farrow was keen to make the movie as accurate as possible.
 "We have a big army and there are bound to be service men in every theatre", he said during the film's shoot.
 "Not only that, every mother's son has a mother – and you can bet she knows what it's all about too.
 As far as I'm concerned, when I decide to make a picture about anything – no matter what – I feel I should be truthful."

 Ladd was injured during filming the battle scenes, suffering a cut arm and sprained ankle.
 He also had to make a 20-foot dive off a bridge, which former diver Ladd found easy.

 The scene where 4,000 Japanese troops were killed in explosion was thought to set a record for Japanese killed on screen in a Hollywood film.

 Locations

 The film was shot in a number of highly scenic locations in both Arizona and California.
 In the former, these include Apache Trail and areas around Phoenix (which had a population of only 65,000 in 1940).
 In the latter, Big Tujunga Creek, Iverson Ranch. and canyons in the San Gabriel Mountains.

-Post Production
+Song

 Paramount purchased the rights to "Work as One", a popular Chinese marching song by Shu Mo, to use in the film.
 Part of the purchase price went to the campaign fund for United China Relief.
 The song was recorded by the All-Chinese Choir of the Chinese First Presbyterian Church of Los Angeles.